brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - Let's say that we use Github for source code
-- We define an integration rule that whet source code wants to be built, our black box must get a webhook.
+- We define an integration rule that when source code wants to be built, our black box must get a webhook.
 :::